SETHU0010/Semantic-Text-Similarity/README.md

    - Measure **Cosine Similarity** using TF-IDF vectors.
 4. **Mean Similarity**: Calculate the mean of the similarity scores.
 5. **Deviation Categorization**: Assign a deviation category based on the mean similarity percentage.
-6. **Output**: Display results and provide an option to download them as a CSV file.
+6. **Output**: Display results and provide an option to download them as an Excel file.